Jack of all trades, master of none, had to do side gigs to pay the bills. I have a lot of BS degrees/certificates.

 In Collateral, Max, a taxi driver, dreams of a better life, and faces death.
 Well, I'm a driver and meticulous like Max: I have a 4.94 rating with Uber and a 5 with Lyft.
 Let me tell you about my experience driving for them.

 Why Uber and Lyft

 I tried to become a US postal worker (I should have chosen to be a clerk).
 I failed; had to quit because of my gout.
-It was a 100 degree day in Whittier, CA that summer and I was sweating like a...anyway, with no air conditioner and trying to walk quickly, my ankles stared to swell.
+It was a 100-degree day in Whittier, CA that summer and I was sweating like a...anyway, with no air conditioner and trying to walk quickly, my ankles started to swell.
 I finished that day limping back.

-Then I tried life and health Insurance.
-I joined a company that had a good relationship with nnions.
+Then I tried life and health insurance.
+I joined a company that had a good relationship with unions.
 Failed again.